siobhain/ccdshop/TESTME.md

 ☠️ The issues listed  below were indentified during the development of the project.

-Custom 404 Page does not load
+#### Custom 404 Page does not load
-I followed
+I followed [these](docs/LMS-addcustome404steps.jpg) instructions on LMS but could not get my own 404 page to load.
+It proved difficuklt to test as it can only be tested after deployment.
+I keep getting Server error 500.
+Following several attempts and with deadline approaching I changed tack & decided to use W3Schools simple [implementation of custom 404] (https://www.w3schools.com/django/django_404.php) but same result.

 ## LIGHTHOUSE REPORTS